MIT-SPARK/config_utilities/README.md

 `config_utilities` is a minimal but powerful C++ library, providing tools for automated modular software configuration.
 Parse, verify, modify, and print C++ config structs to build modular object-oriented software systems at run-time.

 > **ℹ️ Note**</br>
-> With the deprecation of ROS1, we no longer support parsing parameters from ROS.
+> With the deprecation of ROS1, we no longer support parsing configs from ROS parameters.
 The last version of `config_utilities` to support this is available [here](https://github.com/MIT-SPARK/config_utilities/tree/archive/ros_noetic).

 ## Table of contents